 Increasing problems with instability or impingement of the soft tissue or bony structures in your shoulder, may result in an increase in pain.
 You may feel pain only when you move your shoulder or all of the time.
 The pain may be temporary or it may continue and require medical diagnosis and treatment.
 Our team of specially trained shoulder experts can personalize a care pathway that includes non-surgical or surgical treatment options for you.

 Our Sports Medicine Center has shoulder specialists to help you determine the source and reasons behind your shoulder pain.
-Joel Rohrbough, M.D. and Yuri Lewicky, MD. care for sports-related and overuse injuries.
-In the Arthritis and Fracture Care Center, Bourck Cashmore, M.D. helps those with shoulder injuries associated with osteoarthritis or overuse.
-Whether minor or major, most injuries can be treated using the latest nonsurgical and surgical treatment methods.
+Joel Rohrbough, MD and Yuri Lewicky, MD, care for sports-related and overuse injuries.

 Shoulder Medical Team

 Expert PAs and NPs in this Area of Expertise